edeleastar/moodle-book/readme.md

 ##0.2 Update

-The pdf folder inside a topic, which on the public site will be rendered as links currently looks like this:
+The pdf folder, inside a topic, currently looks like this:

 ~~~
 │   ├── pdf